fhiso/sources-and-citations/creators-name.md

 application might process an third-party *citation element* without knowing that its value is a `CreatorsNameList`.

-The *class name* for the *class* of values encoding a list of the names of the creators of a genealogical source that matches this production
+<a id="CreatorsName"></a>The *class name* for the *class* of values
+encoding a list of the names of the creators of a genealogical source that matches this production is:
-is:

     http://terms.fhiso.org/type/CreatorsNameList

-{.example} A charter jointly written, at least nominally, by William III and Mary II could be described using a `CreatorsNameList` of "`William III && Mary II`".

 ## Name variants